-InsideNASA, NGA’s Virtual Earth can quickly shift into crisis mode when disaster strikes
+InsideNASA and NGA’s Virtual Earth can quickly shift into crisis mode when disaster strikes.

 Although it’s hard to imagine today as the price of oil surpasses $70 a barrel, Houston residents fleeing Hurricane Rita last year were willing to pay any price for a few gallons from the short supply of gasoline.

 NASA employees at the Johnson Space Center in Houston were less desperate, however.
 NASA Emergency Operations employees used the agency’s customizable internal Web portal to create online maps that showed which gas stations recently received fuel deliveries.

 When evacuees called NASA’s emergency number, employees who were logged on to the Web site were able to direct their colleagues to the closest stations.

 The portal, InsideNASA, normally publishes daily communications for employees, but the system can go into crisis mode with a few clicks of the mouse, relaying office closures notices, evacuation procedures and damage assessments.
 Now that Web access is ubiquitous, many departments are configuring their agency Web sites to act as first responders in the event of an emergency.

 During hurricanes Rita and Katrina, NASA employees uploaded resources to the portal on the fly with new enterprise content management software from Vignette.
 With five of the agency’s facilities in harm’s way — Johnson, Florida’s Kennedy Space Center, Alabama’s Marshall Space Flight Center, Mississippi’s Stennis Space Center and Louisiana’s Michoud Assembly Facility — NASA is ready to deploy emergency Web communications for the 2006 hurricane season.